 The Library encourages faculty to request copies of course textbooks from publishers for the Library’s College Reserves Collection.
-To learn more about placing materials on reserve, please contact the Loan Desk at extension 6548 or contact Bryan Gerbig at email@example.com (extension 6130).
-The Reserves Request form is available online.
+To learn more about placing materials on reserve, please contact the Circulation Desk at extension 6548.
+The Course Reserves Request form is available online.
 Copies of the form are also available in the Library.
-Bring your item(s) and a completed Reserves Request form to the Circulation/College Reserves Desk near the entrance of the Library.
+Bring your item(s) and a completed Course Reserves Request form to the Circulation desk near the entrance of the Library.

 - Intra-Library Loan: The PLS integrated Online Public Access Catalog and delivery system enables easy access to materials available in all public and community college libraries in San Mateo County.
 Faculty and students with a valid PLS library card can place a hold on almost all circulating items at any PLS library and ask that it be sent to CSM for pickup.
-For more information, see “Requesting Library Items (Placing Holds)” on the Circulation FAQ webpage.
+For more information, see the ILL Service webpage.

 - Recommending Items for Purchase: The Library welcomes faculty input and suggestions for additions to collections to support the curriculum.
 The Library does not purchase materials to support post-graduate level academic research but can aid researchers in borrowing material through ILL.
 Please contact the Director of Library and Learning Services or visit the online purchase suggestion link on the Library Faculty Services webpage.